 Chantiers AMEL as this is called in French (in French is a plural), is a sailing yacht manufacturer company which started business in 1968, in La Rochelle, France.
 They have two yacht models to showcase, and the yard, or team, or no matter other description is as bombastic as a French can conceive it.
 So, a lot of words before hand.
 Now, because I’m making this review step by step, I describe the first feeling of the website and the product.
-I’m not personally influenced by the feedback, but I may say that I know this particular brand,
+I’m not personally influenced by the feedback, but I may say that I know this particular brand, :).
+They have some roots in Turkey, and I know a certain number of the guys you are directed to, from the official site.

 Very impressed seeing that all the managers there, have an assistant, but I haven’t found any designer in “the team”, maybe for copyright infringement reasons, maybe just for precaution.
 If you read what they say about themselves or their two boats they are building, they are just fantastic.